Concurrent Breakout Session A (Tues, April 4, 1:15 - 2:15 pm)

 A1: Beyond Plain Language: Strategies to Engage Patients and Improve Outcomes

-Tarah Knaresboro, Voice User Interface Design Manager, Emmi
+Tarah Knaresboro, Interactive Communication Design Manager, Emmi

 Improved patient engagement is a key component of health literacy.
 While clinicians and patients work to communicate and build trust during their usually too-brief encounters, a number of factors impede productive communication: power dynamics, challenging topics, impression management and feelings of shame.
 Consider how anxiety impacts scheduling a colonoscopy appointment or feeling the shame of previous quit smoking attempts.
 This session will look at strategies gleaned of over a decade of patient-engagement design and research to motivate people to move from intention to action or to engage in treatment decisions.
-Participants will hear about the impact of these strategies and will discuss and practice of at least one of them in a small group.
+Participants will hear about the impact of these strategies and will discuss and practice at least one of them in a small group.

 Cindy Brach, M.P.P., Senior Health Care Researcher, Agency for Healthcare Research and Quality